chocolatey/choco-wiki/Installation.md

 #### Explicit proxy?

 See how to [install behind an explicit proxy below](#cmdpowershell-wproxy-server).

-## Requirements
-* Windows 7+ / Windows Server 2003+
-* PowerShell v2+
-* .NET Framework 4+ (the installation will attempt to install .NET 4.0 if you do not have it installed)

-That's it!
-All you need is choco.exe (that you get from the installation scripts) and you are good to go!
-No Visual Studio required.

 ## Why does Chocolatey install where it does by default?
 Great question - [[Why does Chocolatey install where it does|DefaultChocolateyInstallReasoning]]